Book demo

 Therefore, it’s only natural that the amount of people expected to interact with the Metaverse is also forecast to grow substantially, and that the time spent in the Metaverse will increase.
 The consultancy firm Gartner estimates that by 2026, 25% of people will spend at least one hour a day in the Metaverse.

 As this article will demonstrate, part of the explanation for this massive growth is the versatility of XR and the sheer number of industries it can apply itself to.
 It’s easier than you think to get started, and as the technology matures, the prices will become more affordable.
-Let’s look at 12 use cases that are already in action in 2022.
+Let’s look at 12 use cases that are already in action.

 Number one